top of page

 How to examine working conditions, relationships with clients, suppliers, human resources management and the overall impact on society and human beings

-• Knowledge rich workplace, with opportunities for training and advancement
+• Knowledge and diversity-rich workplace with opportunities for training and advancement

 Social criteria